Installation

 Application config

-The ZIP downloaded above also contains multiple application-xyz.yml
+The ZIP downloaded above also contains multiple application-vault-code-xyz.yml example files in the config-files folder.

-For running with a connected HSM Partition, use the application-local.yml
+For running with a connected HSM Partition, use the application-vault-code-local.yml file.

-For running in simulator/demo mode without an HSM Partition, use the application-simulator.yml
+For running in simulator/demo mode without an HSM Partition, use the application-vault-code-simulator.yml file.

 See the files shipped in the ZIP file for the full reference, in particular see the inline comments.